merkede/podcast-website/content/blog/how-verification-works-on-mastodon/index.md

 ---
 date: 2022-11-10

-title: Reflections as a first-time manager
+title: Reflections : first-time manager
 subtitle: |
-  The challenge of being responsible for shaping a person's future and career without any formal training - a typical scenario."
+  The challenge of shaping a person's future and career without any formal training - a typical scenario."

 summary: |